Governance Intelligence

 Best director training and education program

 Boards need to be properly kept up to date with relevant information and fully trained to carry out their duties effectively.
 As such, a key role of governance teams is making sure their board is informed on necessary issues and best practices, often with the aid of outside specialists.
-The judges will be looking for evidence of a program that meets these requirements for a specific board by offering extensive, relevant, timely and tailored training and education.
+Judges will be looking for evidence of a program that meets these requirements for a specific board by offering extensive, relevant, timely and tailored training and education.
 They will also be looking for innovation in how directors are given the information and skills they need.
+Evidence can include Boards skills gap analysis, onboarding framework, industry disruptor risk, committee specific training, training format (in-person, online or hybrid), annual training calendar.

 Best global entity management